 2. Roll up the lessons learned and apply them moving forward.
 One of my personal favorite examples of constructive recovery involved a manager who engaged a mentor to review what had transpired and to identify situations where she failed to act or to act properly to drive a speedy resolution.
 She summarized the lessons learned, shared them with her boss and her boss’s boss and identified how she would improve her handling of a difficult employee situation in the future.
 From faster, most specific feedback and follow-up on the feedback to immediate engagement of human resources to ensure that the proper processes were followed from the start, she was well prepared for her next difficult situation.

 3. Reset on your group’s or firm’s values.
 Another manager recognized that he had failed to live up to the values of the firm in his handling of a challenging employee.
 He admitted as such to his group and asked for their help in creating an internal initiative to review the values and identify opportunities to translate them into daily activities.
 The group’s effort was appreciated by senior management and soon became a company-wide initiative.

 4. Take a break.
 I actually did this.
 It turns out that after a few months of being responsible for no one but myself, I realized how important it was for me to be supporting the efforts of others.
 The break allowed me to reset and rethink how I practiced leadership.
 I came back ferociously committed to helping others develop while helping my business succeed.

 The Bottom-Line for Now:

 Art Petty serves senior executives and management teams as a performance coach and strategy facilitator.
-Art is a popular keynote speaker focusing on helping professionals and organizations learn to survive and thrive in an era of change.
+Art is a popular speaker and workshop presenter focusing on helping professionals and organizations learn to survive and thrive in an era of change.
 Additionally, Art’s books are widely used in leadership development programs.
 To learn more or discuss a challenge, contact Art.